 Personal website: https://www.dhrice.org/

-Dr. Hiaeshutter-Rice is the director of the Advertising Analytics program in the ADPR department.
-He is also a faculty affiliate at the Health Risk Communication Center.
+Dr. Hiaeshutter-Rice is the Director of Graduate Studies in the Department of Advertising and Public Relations (starting Fall 2026).
+He is also the Director of the Advertising Analytics program in the ADPR department and is a faculty affiliate at the Health Risk Communication Center.

-Dr. Hiaeshutter-Rice primarily uses computation research methods in addition to survey and experimental work.
-His work often deals with content analysis, notably at large-scale.
+Dr. Hiaeshutter-Rice primarily uses computational research methods in addition to survey and experimental work.
+His work often deals with content analysis, notably at large scale.